-Dan McGuckin, Vice President
+Dan McGuckin, Interim President

 Since Graduating from Purdue University with a degree in Forestry and Wildlife Management, Dan has been challenged by invasive plant species.
 From working with Black Locust and Purple Loosestrife as a Forester for the Indiana Dunes National Lakeshore, to Reed Canary Grass and Bush Honeysuckle as the Assistant Manager of Jasper-Pulaski FWA, to Autumn Olive and Sericea Lespedeza as a Private Lands Biologist for the IDNR and US Fish and Wildlife Service.
 Dan is currently the owner/operator of Habitat Solutions LLC a Forest and Wildlife Management company.
 Dan enjoys helping landowners manage their woodlands and increase their awareness of the threat that invasive plants pose to our native ecosystems.
 Dan is proud to be a part of the BCNWP and honored to be able to work with other kindred spirits to protect our native woodlands.

 Bill Freeman, Treasurer